-33¢ James Cagney
+Birth Of James Cagney

-With his unique blend of conceit and charm, James Cagney (1899-1986) was Hollywood’s greatest “tough guy.”
-In 1931, he earned fame as a wisecracking criminal in “The Public Enemy.”
-The scene in which Cagney shoved a grapefruit into the face of his co-star Mae Clark was one of film’s most memorable moments.
+With his unique blend of conceit and charm, Cagney became Hollywood’s greatest “tough guy.”
+In 1931, he earned fame as a wisecracking criminal in The Public Enemy.
+The scene in which Cagney shoved a grapefruit into the face of his co-star Mae Clark was one of the film’s most memorable moments.

-In “Angels With Dirty Faces” (1938), Cagney played an arrogant gangster who was on death row for murder.
-He portrayed sneering, defiant criminals in many other movies, including “Each Dawn I Die” (1939), “The Roaring Twenties” (1939), and “White Heat” (1949).
+In Angels with Dirty Faces (1938), Cagney played an arrogant gangster who was on death row for murder.
+He portrayed sneering, defiant criminals in many other movies including Each Dawn I Die (1939), The Roaring Twenties (1939), and White Heat (1949).
 Cagney once remarked, “The fact that I am supposed to be a tough guy in real life doesn’t bother me in the least.
 It’s amusing.”